JAPANESE CHINESE

 Cleanup Activity “Make Sea Happy!”

 The Maruha Nichiro Group conducts cleanup activities throughout Japan.
-In recent years, the problem of marine plastic has become a major environmental issue, and in order to make our cleanup activities more effective, we are conducting cleanup activities under the new name of "Make Sea Happy!"
-In FY2022, "Make Sea Happy!" activities were held 16 times with 780 participants (including the general public).
+In recent years, the problem of marine plastic has become a major environmental issue, and in order to make our cleanup activities more effective, we are conducting cleanup activities under the new name of “Make Sea Happy!”
+In FY2023, “Make Sea Happy!” was held 61 times at locations throughout Japan, from Hokkaido in the north to Okinawa in the south, with a total of 1,417 employees participating.

 Purpose of “Make Sea Happy!”